DenysSoldatenko/Projects/StudentAPI/README.md

 6. Explore the available REST API endpoints to perform various CRUD operations on student data.

 ### Key Features
-- Query Methods: We've implemented methods that allow us to query MongoDB in a straightforward manner.
+- **Query Methods**: I've implemented methods that allow querying MongoDB in a straightforward manner.
 For instance, you can find students by email without having to manually construct complex queries.
-- MongoDB Operations: The tutorial covers various MongoDB operations, including raw queries, document deletion, and verifying database and collection functionality.
+- **MongoDB Operations**: The tutorial covers various MongoDB operations, including raw queries, document deletion, and verifying database and collection functionality.
-- Repository Integration: We demonstrate how to seamlessly integrate a repository into a service class to retrieve student data using the findAll method.
+- **Repository Integration**: I demonstrate how to seamlessly integrate a repository into a service class to retrieve student data using the findAll method.
-- Lombok Integration: Lombok has been incorporated to minimize boilerplate code, resulting in a cleaner and more maintainable codebase.
+- **Lombok Integration**: Lombok has been incorporated to minimize boilerplate code, resulting in a cleaner and more maintainable codebase.